J.D. Davis Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Cubs' 4.12 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.15).

-- Hendricks makes the start for the Cubs, his 20th of the season.
-He is 5-7 with a 3.75 ERA and 74 strikeouts through 110 1/3 innings pitched.
+- Wicks (2-0) gets the start for the Cubs, his third of the season.

-- In his most recent outing on Wednesday against the Milwaukee Brewers, the right-hander threw six innings, allowing no earned runs while surrendering four hits.
+- His most recent time out was on Friday against the Cincinnati Reds, when the lefty threw five innings, surrendering one earned run while giving up five hits.

-- The 33-year-old has an ERA of 3.75, with 6 strikeouts per nine innings, in 19 games this season.
-Opponents have a .247 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.